Cooking for Men

 Cook things you have done before (successfully).
 Don't be tempted to cook something new for an impressive dinner party.
 There are far too many things that could go wrong and, even if it does all work out well, you will be under loads of stress and not enjoying it.

 Cook easy things.
 Err on the side of simplicity when selecting your menu.
-Your guests will be more impressed with simple dishes, prepared well, than with botched attempts at elaborate items.
+Your guests will be much more impressed with simple dishes, prepared well, than with botched attempts at elaborate items.

 Selecting your guests.
 This is of course a matter of personal taste, not to mention what your objectives are!
 You could be more relaxed in the timing and seating if everyone is a close friend; if you are out to impress someone, then a little more formality may be called for.